Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Paid Social

-Paid social became one of our highest-ROI channels in 2025, and I served as the sole designer producing stopping content for Meta, Pinterest, and Instagram.
-Working closely with our marketing and analytics teams, I created static ads, animated videos, and dynamic product showcases that drove over $1MM in incremental revenue in 2025—with 65% of conversions coming from new customers.
+Paid social became one of our highest-ROI channels in 2025, and I operated as the sole designer responsible for all creative across Meta, Pinterest, and Instagram.
+Working within tight production cycles alongside marketing and analytics, I developed a modular template system for static ads, animated videos, and dynamic product showcases—driving over $1MM in incremental revenue in 2025, with 65% of conversions from new customers.

 Product Development: Story of You

-"The Story of You" is a customizable keepsake book that guides customers through creating a personal memoir—and one of the most collaborative projects I've worked on at Uncommon Goods.
-As the primary designer, I partnered with merchandising, engineering, and product management to bring this meaningful product to life, generating $117k in sales in its first months post-launch with a follow-up product already in development.
+"The Story of You" is a customizable keepsake book that guides customers through creating a personal memoir.
+As primary designer, I partnered with merchandising, engineering, and product management to define the visual and editorial framework for a 100+ page book—navigating print production constraints, cross-team dependencies, and multiple proofing cycles.
+The product generated $117k in its first months post-launch, with a follow-up already in development.

 Project Scope

-• Visual direction and editorial layout for 100+ page book
+• Visual direction and editorial layout system for 100+ page book

-• Asset production for print, digital, and marketing
+• Asset production across print, digital, and marketing channels

 • Quality assurance across multiple print proofing cycles